 - 1) Must earn 8 credits in "Seminar" or "演習"(Enshu)(compulsory).
 The sequence of the Seminars does not have to be in order.
 At least 4 credits earned for Seminar or 演習 (Enshu) must be taught by the chosen academic supervisor.
-Up to 12 credits from Seminar I, II, III and/or IV may be approved as completion requirements and up to 4 credits may be applied to Electives. - 2) Must earn 22 credits from Electives. - 3) Must register for Research Guidance (compulsory) in second semester and all subsequent semesters. - 4) Must register for Master's Thesis in the final semester, complete the Master's Thesis under the guidance of the academic supervisor and successfully defend before judgment committee.
+Up to 12 credits from Seminar I, II, III and/or IV may be approved as completion requirements and up to 4 credits may be applied to Electives.
+You may repeatedly register for the same Seminar/演習 (Enshu) offered by the same instructor; although these additional credits may not be counted towards the completion requirements.
+This rule shall not apply unless special circumstances exist. - 2) Must earn 22 credits from Electives. - 3) Must register for Research Guidance (compulsory) in second semester and all subsequent semesters. - 4) Must register for Master's Thesis in the final semester, complete the Master's Thesis under the guidance of the academic supervisor and successfully defend before judgment committee.

-[Students who entered before 2014]
+Students who entered before 2014

-A Credit-track
+A. Credit-track